maomincoding/mettle-doc/doc/en/guide/install/index.md

 # Install

 ::: tip
-In the previous article, we briefly and quickly understood the use of Strve, so in this article we will explain in detail the installation methods of Strve.
+In the previous article, we briefly and quickly understood the use of Mettle, so in this article we will explain in detail the installation methods of Mettle.
 :::

 ## CDN